lextoumbourou/notes/notes/permanent/attention-is-all-you-need.md

 ## Abstract

 At the time of the paper, the prevalent sequence-to-sequence were [Encoder-Decoder](encoder-decoder.md) models that used recurrent or convolutional neural networks, where an encoder would represent an input sequence of tokens as a sequence of embeddings, and a decoder would take those embeddings and predict a new sequence one token at a time.
-The best performance models would connect the encoder and decoder using an [Attention](attention.md) mechanism.
+The best performance models would connect the encoder and decoder using an [Attention Mechanism](attention-mechanism.md) mechanism.

 This paper proposes a revolutionary architecture called [Transformer](transformer.md), entirely based on attention mechanisms, without recurrence and convolutions at all.